 However, if food is abundant where they live, there’s a good chance that you may not see them on your property.
 You also may be able to prevent them from causing damage by feeding them the best squirrel food at their feeders.

 They tend to eat wherever they can access their chow without a lot of effort.

 Fruits and Veggies

 If you have a vegetable garden, it won’t be hard to find their bushy-tailed critters happily eating your veggies.
-They love eating different types of fruits and vegetable that consist of watermelons, bananas, plums, kiwi’s, apples, mangoes, nectarines, grapes, peaches, kale, broccoli, peas, carrots, zucchini, yellow squash, and pease.
+They love eating different types of fruits and vegetable that consist of watermelons, bananas, plums, kiwi’s, apples, mangoes, nectarines, grapes, sweet potatoes, peaches, kale, broccoli, peas, carrots, zucchini, yellow squash, and pease.

 Both fruits and vegetables an excellent source of nutrition for these critters.

 Berries that grow in the wild make a great snack for squirrels.
 The unprocessed sugar provides them with an energy boost, that keeps them going.
 Some of the berries that are easy to find in the wild include cherries, mulberries, strawberries, blackberries, and blueberries.

 If they can’t find them in the wild, they’ll be happy to raid your garden.